Tomb Raider: Underworld: Release

 The PS3, 360, PC and DS versions were released in North America on 18 November, in Europe on 21 November, and in Australia on 4 December.
 A notable part of the European release was Eidos requesting that reviews scoring the game lower than an 8 or similar should not be released for a few days.
 In Australia, the game was distributed by the local branch of Atari.
 The PC version was released under the Games for Windows brand.
 The Wii version notably shipped with a bug where a key puzzle element which opened the path forward in the second level failed to appear, prompting Eidos to give advice on avoiding it to players and seek a solution for future printings.
 The mobile versions were released on 3 December 2008 by Electronic Arts.
 The PS2 version was released worldwide in 2009; in Europe on 23 January, 12 February in Australia, and 3 March in North America.
 A Japanese release through Spike was confirmed for 2009, initially for PS3, 360, Wii, PS2 and DS.
 It was released for PS3 and 360 on 29 January, and for PS2 and Wii on 23 April.
 The DS version went unreleased in the region.
 The OS X port was released digitally on 12 June 2012 by Feral Interactive.

-Exclusive to EB Games in Australia and New Zealand was the Tomb Raider: Underworld Ultimate Fan Pack, which was available on 360, PS3 and PC.
+Exclusive to EB Games Australia in Australia and New Zealand was the Tomb Raider: Underworld Ultimate Fan Pack, which was available on 360, PS3 and PC.
 The pack contained the retail version of the game, a Lara Croft calendar, a Lara Croft figurine, a Tomb Raider T-shirt, a trucker cap and a messenger bag.
 Exclusive to Game in the United Kingdom was the limited edition of Tomb Raider: Underworld, which was available on 360, PS3 and PC.
 The edition included a bonus disc, which contained behind-the-scenes documentary, promotional artwork, an exclusive soundtrack, videos and trailers.
 Themed merchandise was created based on the game, including figurines and books containing artwork from the games up to that point.
 The PS3 version of Underworld was bundled with ports of Legend and Anniversary in a collection dubbed The Tomb Raider Trilogy.
 The collection was published worldwide in March 2011.